fadyanis037-max/AI_Powered_Online_Library_System/README.md

 - For recommendations, book text comes from `description` + `content`.
 - Summarization prefers `content`, falls back to `description`.
 - On first run, model weights are downloaded during backend startup, so expect a longer boot time rather than a slow first request.
-- AI models (BART and Sentence Transformers) are preloaded at startup to minimize user wait time.
+- Models download on first use.
+The summarizer preloads in the background after startup; the recommender is initialized at startup for snappy recommendations.

 ## License
 MIT